Qazeer/artefacts.help/pages/windows/jumplists.md

 ---
 title: Jumplists
-summary: 'Introduced in Windows 7, Jumplists are linked to a taskbar user experience-enhancing feature that allows users to "jump" to files, folders or others elements by right clicking on open applications in the Windows taskbar.\n\nInformation of interest: target file absolute path, size, attributes, and Modified, Access, and Birth timestamps (updated whenever the file is "jumped" to).'
+summary: 'Introduced in Windows 7, Jumplists are linked to a taskbar user experience-enhancing feature that allows users to "jump" to files, folders or others elements by right-clicking on open applications in the Windows taskbar.\n\nInformation of interest: target file absolute path, size, attributes, and Modified, Access, and Birth timestamps (updated whenever the file is "jumped" to).'
 keywords: Jumplists
 tags:
   - windows_files_and_folders_access